Nasz-113/data3001-data-nrl-1/README2.md

 Although WPA and EPA models have been applied in sports like American football, rugby league remains underexplored.
 This project aims to build upon existing research and introduce WPA and EPA models to NRL (National Rugby League), providing insights into player performance and in-game decision-making.
 As discussed in Swartz and Armitage's research (2007), rugby is a dynamic sport that could benefit from advanced analytics for team management and player evaluation.

-References:

-Stern, H.S.
-(1999).
-Measuring the success of the game’s big plays.
-Journal of the American Statistical Association, 94, 347-355.

-Swartz, T. (2022).
-Expected points in rugby league.
-Rugby League Eye Test, retrieved from link.

-Swartz, T.B., & Armitage, R. (2007).
-Analyzing rugby league with statistical models.
-Journal of Quantitative Analysis in Sports, 3, 19-34.

-Relevant work can also be found on advanced EPA in rugby league (Swartz, 2022) and an insightful podcast featuring Rugby Legend Sam Tomkins discussing optimal performance strategies (YouTube, 2022).

 Workflow:

 Null handling: removing the rows of data with null values Standardizing data format Removing outliers